ZahidHasan/CV/index.md

 ## Summary
 - Involved in EU projects as a Research Fellow at University of Salzburg, Austria.
-- Achieved M.Sc. degree in Computer Science with a focus on Machine Learning and Computer Vision from University of Trento, Italy.
+- Achieved M.Sc. degree in Computer Science with a focus on HCI from University of Trento, Italy.
-- Obtained B.Sc. degree in Computer Science & Engineering specialized in Digital Signal Processing.
-- Experienced in Statistical and Predictive Data Analysis.
+- Experienced in User Experience (UX), Statistics and Predictive Data Analysis.

 ### Specialized in

-Machine Learning, Computer Vision, Statistics, Python, R, SPSS, SAS and HCI
+Machine Learning, HCI, Usability, DI design, Statistics, Python, R, SPSS.